Texas cichlid: As an invasive fish

 The Texas cichlid has several qualities that contribute to its success as an invasive species.
-The cichlid is not affected by high-energy wave events and pollution from outfall canals.
+The cichlid is not greatly affected by high-energy wave events, nor pollution from outfall canals.
 These cichlids also have very high tolerance for salt water and high salinities that would normally act as barriers to the entrance of invasive fish.

-The cichlid can disrupt the food web with their varied diet, which can shift depending on what fish are around it.
+The cichlid can disrupt the food web with their flexible diet, which can shift depending on what fish are around it.
 They are aggressive whether they are holding territory or not.
 This aggression can inhibit growth and reproduction of native species and the effects can be far-reaching.
-The cichlid also forces other fish into open areas, which lowers the population count of the other species through predation.
-The cichlid is a pioneer species that paves the way for other fish to invade, which has occurred in Six Mile Creek, Florida, and in the upper San Antonio River The actual effects of the cichlid on the environment are, at this point, unknown.
+The cichlid also drives other fish into open areas, which lowers the population count of the other species through incidental predation.
+The cichlid is a pioneer species that paves the way for other fish to invade, which has occurred in Six Mile Creek, Florida, and in the upper San Antonio River, Texas.
+The actual effects of the cichlid on the environment are, at this point, unknown.